Corporate social responsibility: Social license to operate

-Emerging Markets vs. Developed Economies
+Emerging markets vs. developed economies

-Although a positive relationship has been shown to exist between CSR and a firm's corporate financial performance, results from these analyses may need to be examined under different lenses for emerging and developed economies, especially since firms based in emerging economies oftentimes have weak firm-level governance.
+A positive relationship has been shown to exist between CSR and a firm's corporate financial performance.
+However, results from these analyses may need to be examined under different lenses for emerging and developed economies, especially since firms based in emerging economies oftentimes have weak firm-level governance.

 For companies operating in emerging markets, engaging in CSR practices enables widespread reach into a variety of outside markets, an improved reputation, and stakeholder relationships.
 In all cases (emerging markets vs. developed economies), implementing CSR policies into the daily activities and framework of a company has been shown to allow for a competitive advantage versus other companies, including the creation of a positive image for the company, improved stakeholder relationships, increased employee morale, and attraction of new consumers who are committed to social responsibility.
 Despite all of the benefits, it is important to note that several drawbacks exist, including possible accusations of hypocrisy, the difficulty of measuring the social impact of CSR policies, and oftentimes placing companies at a disadvantage against competitors when prioritizing CSR ahead of advancing a company's R&D.

 Potential business benefits

-A large body of literature exhorts businesses to adopt non-financial measures of success (e.g., Deming's Fourteen Points, balanced scorecards).
+A large body of literature urges businesses to adopt non-financial measures of success (e.g., Deming's Fourteen Points, balanced scorecards).
 While CSR benefits are hard to quantify, Orlitzky, Schmidt and Rynes found a correlation between social/environmental performance and financial performance.
+However, across the empirical literature this correlation is on average relatively small.

 The business case for CSR within a company employs one or more of these arguments:

 Triple bottom line

 "People, planet, and profit", also known as the triple bottom line, form one way to evaluate CSR.

 "People" refers to fair labour practices, the community, and the region where the business operates.

 "Planet" refers to sustainable environmental practices.
 Profit is the economic value created by the organization after deducting the cost of all inputs, including the cost of the capital (unlike accounting definitions of profit).

-Overall, trying to balance economic, ecological, and social goals is at the heart of the triple bottom line.
+Balancing economic, ecological, and social goals is at the heart of the triple bottom line.

 This measure was claimed to help some companies be more conscious of their social and moral responsibilities.
 However, critics claim that it is selective and substitutes a company's perspective for that of the community.
 Another criticism is about the absence of a standard auditing procedure.